althk/sahamati/README.md

 * Allow TLS certificate validation for Raft cluster nodes (incl mutual validation)
 * Optimize client communication by proxying request to the leader instead of rejecting a request
 * Use QUIC for Raft cluster communication (connect protocol supports it)
+* Add node and cluster-level telemetry out of the box (otel schema)